 Should You Be Drinking Water Before Bed?

-Looking at the disadvantage above, it's easy to presume that you shouldn't drink water before going to bed.
+Looking at the disadvantage above, it's easy to presume you shouldn't drink water before bed.
 In any case, most of the issues are brought about by a lack of sleep instead of drinking the water itself.
 Truly, drinking water builds the odds of awakening and having a disturbed sleep cycle.
-However, there's an opportunity you can drink a glass before bed and rest sufficiently too.
+However, there's an opportunity for you to drink a glass before bed and rest sufficiently, too.

 As a general rule, you should drink water before bed.
-Any possibility of lack of hydration brought about when you wake up is commonly more inconvenient to your health than the symptoms brought about my grumpiness.
+Any possibility of lack of hydration when you wake up is commonly more inconvenient to your health than the symptoms of grumpiness.
 Most people quit drinking water at the end of dinner, making it around 12 hours since their last beverage after getting up.

 You can optimize your nighttime routine to ensure hydration without risking a fitful night of sleep.
 We recommend drinking a glass of water 30 minutes before turning out the light.
-This gives you a chance to pee, and so it decreases the chances of interrupted sleep.
+This gives you a chance to pee, decreasing the chances of interrupted sleep.

-You can improve your nighttime routine to secure hydration without gambling an erratic night of rest.
-We suggest drinking a glass of water for 30 minutes before flipping off the light.
-This allows you to pee.
-Thus it diminishes the odds of interrupted sleep.
+You can improve your nighttime routine to ensure hydration without risking an erratic night of rest.
+We suggest drinking water for 30 minutes before turning off the light.
+This allows you to pee, diminishing the odds of interrupted sleep.

 With more effective hydration, there’s less reason to fear sleep disrupted to pee.